Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsubsection{Branching Complexity of LUT}

 The SAT solving process involves iteratively making variable branching decisions, where the solver selects variable assignments as either \textit{true} or \textit{false}.
 We formulate the solving process within the circuit domain.
-Specifically, given the logic value of a certain gate, the SAT solver is required to make decisions by selecting assignments for its fanin gates.
-We consider two 2-fanin LUTs, denoted as $L_1$ (representing an AND gate) and $L_2$ (representing an XOR gate), and list the truth tables for these LUTs in Figure~\ref{fig:lut}.
+Specifically, given the logic value of a gate, the SAT solver makes decisions by selecting assignments for its fanin gates.
+We consider two 2-fanin LUTs, denoted as $L_1$ (representing an AND gate) and $L_2$ (representing an XOR gate), and list the truth tables for these LUTs in Fig.~\ref{fig:lut}.

 We observe that both $L_1$ and $L_2$ have two possible combinations when the fanout pin (C) is logic-0.
 However, when the fanout pin is logic-1, $L_2$ has two possible combinations while $L_1$ has only one unique branch.
 We define the \textit{branching complexity} $C$ as the total number of possible fanin combinations.
 In this example, the LUT $L_1$ has $C_{L_1}=3$ and LUT $L_2$ has $C_{L_2}=4$.
 Therefore, $L_2$ is more hard to be solved than $L_1$.